 We now face a stark choice.
 Will we repeat this mistake with our heroes who have returned from Iraq and Afghanistan?
 Or will we help them heal?

 The Veterans Stress Project is determined to make a difference.
 It offers returning vets free or low-cost sessions using Energy Psychology, a method which many therapists and coaches are using to help veterans with PTSD to get their lives back.
 To see television news stories about our work, and videos of veterans using EFT, the most popular Energy Psychology method, visit this page.

-The Iraq Vets Stress Project is an initiative of the National Institute for Integrative Healthcare, a nonprofit research and teaching institution not affiliated with the government or any religious group.
+The Veterans Stress Project is an initiative of the National Institute for Integrative Healthcare (NIIH), a nonprofit research and teaching institution not affiliated with the government or any religious group.
 NIIH has conducted many scientific studies of EFT.
 This research shows that 8 out of 10 veterans who come to this site for help, and complete 6 one-hour EFT sessions, no longer test positive for PTSD.
 They get better, and stay better over time.
 You can click here to read the story of a Vietnam vet with PTSD who had not been helped by years of conventional therapy, but whose symptoms disappeared dramatically and quickly after treatment with EFT.